labgem/microscope-user-doc/docs/content/mage/info.rst

 What is dbCAN?
 --------------

-`dbCAN2 <http://bcb.unl.edu/dbCAN2/>`_ is a method for the automated detection of carbohydrate active enzyme classified in the `CAZy database <http://www.cazy.org/>`_ which describes the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN2 uses several tools to detect for automated CAZyme annotation.
+`dbCAN2 <http://bcb.unl.edu/dbCAN2/>`_ is a method for the automated detection of carbohydrate active enzyme (CAZyme).
+They are classified in the `CAZy database <http://www.cazy.org/>`_ which describes the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN2 uses 3 different tools to assign CAZyme annotation:

+  - **HMMER:**: which compares sequences against a library of CAZy families signature (with **HMMscan**)
+  - **Diamond:** which compares sequences against a library of sequences classified into CAZy families
+  - **Hotpep:** which compares sequences against a library of conserved peptides for the CAZy families

+We currently use dbCAN2 v3 (see `here <http://bcb.unl.edu/dbCAN2/download/Tools/>`_).

 **References:**